Saga of the Northlands

 To determine the time required to craft the item, use the crafting progress rules, using a Craft skill of the creator’s choice relevant to the item.
 Treat the base price as being only 500 sp, not the full 1,000 sp, as some major items derive the majority of their value from their Consumables and the majority of their effort from their Curiosities, some are the reverse, and some are somewhere in between.
 Regardless of the approach used, the Craft DC is 25, though the character may voluntarily increase the DC to speed crafting progress, as normal.

 Upon completing the item, the creator must perform a short ceremony to invest some of his power into it and tie his fate to the item.
-This requires selecting the creator’s two Wyrd attributes most relevant to the item (a sword might require Honor and Valor, a gauntlet might require Valor and Subtlety, and so forth) and sacrificing one point from each score by reducing his Wyrd points in each attribute to the midpoint of the next-lowest category; for instance, if the creator has a Valor of 3 with 27 Wyrd points, he would reduce those to 20, the middle of the point range corresponding to Valor 2.
+This requires selecting the creator’s two Wyrd attributes most relevant to the item (a sword might require Honor and Valor, a gauntlet might require Valor and Subtlety, and so forth) and sacrificing 10 Wyrd points in each attribute (which is usually enough to drop the user’s score in that attribute by 1).

 Alternately, the creator may sacrifice only one Wyrd attribute, not two, but in that case a character who wishes to attune the item (see below) must sacrifice both associated Wyrd attributes, not one.